cmathgit/aimmm-agent-bible-prompts/papers/BibleVal Analysis and Report.md

 ## 9. Conclusion

-This study introduces **BibliVal**, a novel benchmark for evaluating LLM performance on biblical exegesis tasks requiring linguistic precision, theological orthodoxy, and confessional alignment.
+This study introduces **BibleVal**, a novel benchmark for evaluating LLM performance on biblical exegesis tasks requiring linguistic precision, theological orthodoxy, and confessional alignment.
 Using **John 8:58** as the test case, we evaluated 11 LLM configurations across dimensions including Greek/Hebrew accuracy, Baptist Faith \& Message 2000 alignment, and pastoral application.

 Our findings challenge three prevalent assumptions: